gacetta/notes/css-grid.md

 ## COLUMN AND ROW GAP
 _grid container properties_

 The CSS property `grid-column-gap` will add a gap between the columns.
 The CSS property `grid-row-gap` will add a gap between the rows.
-Both properties require a numberical value and a unit.
+Both properties require a numerical value and a unit.

     `grid-columnn-gap: 10px`